MakeSchool-Tutorials/web-7-react-redux-tetris-app/P18-Creating-a-Timer/content.md

 # Implement the Pause Resume button

-What if we need to use the bathroom, or get a snack, or both?
-With the timer now running, we might need to pause the game and resume it later.
+What if you need to use the bathroom, or get a snack, or both?
+With the timer now running, you might need to pause the game and resume it later.

-We've already built the Pause and Resume buttons, but at this point they don't do anything.
+You've already built the Pause and Resume buttons, but at this point they don't do anything.
 Luckily the game state has an `isRunning` property for this purpose!

-The button already calls the action, we just need the reducer needs to handle the action.
+The button already calls the action, you just need the reducer needs to handle the action.

 > [action]
 >